brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 ## Axes
 Misinterpreting axes can lead to incorrect atlas generation or analysis.
 So before you can specify the orientation and resolution of your data, it is a good idea to figure out which axis maps on to which dimension in the underlying data.

-When you open am image in napari or FIJI, the default ordering of the axes is:
+When you open an image in napari or FIJI, the default ordering of the axes is:
 - Axis 0: Slice depth
 - Axis 1: Image height
 - Axis 2: Image width